cypress-io/cypress-heroes-workshop/docs/getting-started.md

 Some features of the app include:

-- Multi-page with serval components
+- Multi-page with several components
 - Authentication
 - API calls to a real back-end
 - Forms